zorganovic/mobx-starter/README.md

 The goal of this project is to provide a starting base for an mobx react project with OPTIONAL isomorphism.

 Features:
-+ A structure
 + `async/await` support
-+ Webpack middleware
++ Hot reload
-+ Optional Isomorphism/Universality
++ Isomorphic
-+ SCSS compilation and bundling
++ CSS and SCSS compilation
 + MongoDB user auth / sessions
 + Decorators for accessing actions and state

-**This framework is no longer public.
-There's no source code.
-Sorry :(**
+## How to run

+For development:

+    npm run dev

+For production:

+    npm run prod

 ## Goals